Alex-Guido/keeginlogarithm/README.md

 This tool is open source, you can edit/modify/contribute to this tool.

 # Description
 This is a remote keylogger, one of many projects I am working on.
-This keylogger can run on Linux and windows, it logs all keystrokes and sends these recorded keystrokes to your email every 5 minutes (This can be edited).
+This keylogger can run on Linux and Windows, it logs all keystrokes and sends these recorded keystrokes to your email every 5 minutes (This can be edited).
 You can package this as an executable in Linux and Windows.

 # Requirements
 Make sure you have pynput module and pyinstaller (for packaging) installed.